khairilazrimc/laraChirper/README.md

 ## About LaraChirper

-LaraGigster is a project developed based on Laravel [Bootcamp](https://www.youtube.com/watch?v=MYyJ4PuL4pY) and [this video](https://www.youtube.com/watch?v=MYyJ4PuL4pY) posted by PHP Annotated.
+LaraChirper is a project developed based on Laravel [Bootcamp](https://www.youtube.com/watch?v=MYyJ4PuL4pY) and [this video](https://www.youtube.com/watch?v=MYyJ4PuL4pY) posted by PHP Annotated.

 It is built as a twitter-like application that intends to record, manage, and display messages (Chirps) posted by registered users (Chirper).

 <br>

-## LaraGigster Use-Case
+## LaraChirper Use-Case

 Guest
 - Register as a Chirper